Covid-19 Coronavirus Safety Precautions

 Best regards from everyone at SummitClimb and SummitTrek

-NEPAL IS OPEN!
-We invite you for 2020 climbs and treks during Oct, Nov, and Dec, as well as in 2021.
+THE MOUNTAINS ARE OPEN!
+We invite you for 2021 climbs and treks .
 Our British, American, and European leaders and Sherpas will look after your safety, following W.H.O.
 Covid-19 guidelines.
 Come Join Us For Good Adventure!